 When in doubt, if you are standing up, pretend that there is a string attached to the top of your head that is pulling you up toward the sky.
 It will straighten up your back, lengthen your spine, and roll back your shoulders.

 Finally, as the motivational speaker and high-performance coach Tony Robbins always says, “Motion creates emotion,” so remember to move your body in powerful ways.
 Jump.
 Stretch.
 Run.
-Pump your firsts in the air.
+Pump your fists in the air.

 As a scientist, I can tell you that biofeedback is powerful.
 Trust me, and give it a try.